Japanese in Hawaii: Subsequent immigration

-Between 1869 and 1885 Japan barred emigration to Hawaii in fear that Japanese laborers would be degrading to the reputation of the Japanese race.
-In 1881 King David Kalākaua visited Japan to strengthen relations between the two nations.
+Between 1869 and 1885, Japan barred emigration to Hawaii in fear that Japanese laborers would be degrading to the reputation of the Japanese race.

+King Kalākaua sitting center flanked by Prince Higashifushimi Yoshiaki (left) and Japanese Minister of Finance Sano Tsunetani (right) taken during the Hawaiian royal visit in 1881; behind them L-R: Col. Charles Hastings Judd, Japanese Fin.
+Min.
+Printing Bureau Director Tokuno Ryosuke, and William N. Armstrong.

+In 1881, King David Kalākaua visited Japan to strengthen relations between the two nations.
 Kalākaua offered not to request extraterritoriality of Japan, an act that departed from the norm of western nations.
-On March 10 Kalakaua met Meiji to propose a marriage between Princess Victoria Kaiulani and Prince Higashifushimi Yorihito.
-A few days later the proposal was denied, but the ban on immigration was eventually lifted in 1885.
-The first 153 Japanese immigrants arrived in Hawaii on February 8, 1885, as contract laborers for the sugarcane and pineapple plantations.
+On March 10, Kalakaua met Emperor Meiji to propose a marriage between Princess Victoria Kaiulani and Prince Higashifushimi Yorihito.
+A few days later, the proposal was denied, but the ban on immigration was eventually lifted in 1885.
+The first Japanese immigrants after the lifting of the ban arrived in Hawaii on February 8, 1885, as contract laborers for the sugarcane and pineapple plantations.
 Many more Japanese immigrants came to Hawaii in the following years.
 Most of these migrants came from southern Japan (Hiroshima, Yamaguchi, Kumamoto, etc.) due to crop failures in the region.

 Okinawan immigration

 In 1900, the first group of Okinawan laborers arrived in Hawaii after Japan lifted its emigration ban on Okinawa Prefecture.
 These laborers were helped by Kyuzo Toyama, who is considered to be the "father of Okinawan emigration".
-Kyuzo Toyama himself led the second group of Okinawans, who arrived on 1903.
+Kyuzo Toyama himself led the second group of Okinawans, who arrived in 1903.
 By 1920, nearly 20,000 Okinawans and their descendants lived in Hawaii.
 Today, Okinawans in Hawaii form a distinct community from the Japanese in Hawaii due to cultural and linguistic differences.